andersmurphy/andersmurphy-blog/resources/posts/2023-09-08-fennel-making-pico-8-games.md

 ## Makefile

-The last piece of the puzzle is the `Mmakefile`.
+The last piece of the puzzle is the `Makefile`.
 Fennel offers ahead-of-time compilation for when the target system of your application does not make it easy to include the Fennel compiler directly but uses Lua.
 This allows you to compile .fnl files to .lua files that can be included in your PICO-8 `.p8` cart.

 ```
 all: games/lua/*.lua